 Luanda Travel Guide

-Founded by Portuguese colonists in 1575, Luanda became an important seaport and export base for both minerals and foodstuffs, and (more infamously) slaves sent in their hundreds of thousands to the Portuguese colonies in Brazil.
-Many of these slaves spent their last night in the impressive de Fortaleza de São Miguel, dating from 1576.
-This structure was the colonial heart of the old city, a well defended citadel that was home to the Portuguese garrison and its merchants.
+Founded by Portuguese colonists in 1575, Luanda became an important seaport and export base for both minerals and foodstuffs, and infamously for the slaves who were sent in their hundreds of thousands to the Portuguese colonies in Brazil.
+Many of these slaves spent their last night in the distinctive Fortaleza de São Miguel, dating from 1576.
+This structure was the colonial heart of the old city, a well-defended citadel that was home to the Portuguese garrison and its merchants.

 Become our Luanda Travel Expert

 We are looking for contributors for our Luanda travel guide.
 If you are a local, a regular traveller to Luanda or a travel professional with time to contribute and answer occasional forum questions, please contact us.